Precision-Agriculture/scarecro/configs/addresses/address_configuration.md

 config = {
     "inheritance": a name of list of other names addresses to inherit from

     "message_type": the type of message this address deals with.
 If this is a list, the underlying system will break the address into multiple addresses by message type, naming them <address_name>_<message_type>.
-An address cannot inherit from another address with multuple messages.
+An address cannot inherit from another address with multiple messages.

     "handler": the name of the handler config for this message before send/after receive.
 This can be None, if no processing is needed.